 Develop a Traffic Law Enforcement Strategic Plan which addresses the needs and specialties of the Oregon State Police, County Sheriff's and City Police Departments.
 The plan should be developed with assistance from a high level, broadly based Task Force that includes representatives of all types of enforcement agencies, as well as non-enforcement agencies impacted by enforcement activities.
+The plan should develop strategies to address multiple traffic issues, including speed issues (enforcement, laws, legislative needs, equipment, Pl&E).

 - In 2007, 48 percent of all traffic fatalities in Oregon involved speeding (216 of 455 traffic deaths).
 Data reflects excessive speed or driving too fast for present conditions as the number one single contributing factor to fatal traffic crashes on Oregon roads in the year 2007. - Over 50 percent of all annual traffic deaths in Oregon (including speed-related events) occur on the Rural State Highway System.
-The Oregon State Police do not have the staffing levels needed to appropriately address and make significant death and injury reductions given current and known future staffing levels through 2009.
-Multi-agency partnerships will be required to address this problem. - According to Intercept Research Corporation's "Transportation Safety Survey, Executive Summary" for August 2007, speeding was ranked number one as the most observed traffic safety issue (36%) by Oregon citizens. - Speed-related crashes cost Oregonians an estimated \$455,386,000 in total economic costs in 20051. - Following are facts relative to increased speed: - The chances of dying or being seriously injured in a traffic crash doubles for every 10 mph over 50 mph this equates to a 400 percent greater chance at 70 mph than 50 mph. - Crash forces increase exponentially with speed increases (i.e., 50 mph increased to 70 mph is a 40 percent increase in speed, while kinetic energy increases 96 percent). - The stopping distance for a passenger car on dry asphalt increases from 229 feet at 50 mph to 387 feet at 70 mph - a 69 percent increase in stopping distance. - Safety equipment in vehicles is tested at 35 mph that same equipment loses the ability to work effectively at higher speeds. - Police agencies, large and small, do not have adequate funding to allow for the purchase of needed enforcement equipment such as radar, laser, and radar trailers or reader boards to assist them with traffic enforcement duties.
+The Oregon State Police do not have the staffing levels needed to appropriately address and make significant death and injury reductions given current and known future staffing levels.
+Multi-agency partnerships will be required to address this problem. - According to Intercept Research Corporation's "Transportation Safety Survey, Executive Summary" for August 2007, speeding was ranked number one as the most observed traffic safety issue (36%) by Oregon citizens. - Speed-related crashes cost Oregonians an estimated \$560,000,000 in total economic costs in 2006. - Following are facts relative to increased speed: - The chances of dying or being seriously injured in a traffic crash doubles for every 10 mph over 50 mph this equates to a 400 percent greater chance at 70 mph than 50 mph. - Crash forces increase exponentially with speed increases (i.e., 50 mph increased to 70 mph is a 40 percent increase in speed, while kinetic energy increases 96 percent). - The stopping distance for a passenger car on dry asphalt increases from 229 feet at 50 mph to 387 feet at 70 mph a 69 percent increase in stopping distance. - Safety equipment in vehicles is tested at 35 mph that same equipment loses the ability to work effectively at higher speeds. - Police agencies, large and small, do not have adequate funding to allow for the purchase of needed enforcement equipment such as radar, laser, and radar trailers or reader boards to assist them with traffic enforcement duties.

-FHWA repealed speed-monitoring reports in the early 1990's; therefore no valid speed report exists for Oregon.
+• FHWA repealed speed-monitoring reports in the early 1990's; therefore no valid speed report exists for Oregon.